Ready-mix concrete: Design

 Ready-mix concrete is bought and sold by volume – usually expressed in cubic meters (cubic yards in the US).
 Batching and mixing is done under controlled conditions.
 In the UK, ready-mixed concrete is specified either informally, by constituent weight or volume (1-2-4 or 1-3-6 being common mixes) or using the formal specification standards of the European standard EN 206+ A1, which is supplemented in the UK by BS 8500.
 This allows the customer to specify what the concrete has to be able to withstand in terms of ground conditions, exposure, and strength, and allows the concrete manufacturer to design a mix that meets that requirement using the materials locally available to a batching plant.
 This is verified by laboratory testing, such as performing cube tests to verify compressive strength, flexural tests, and supplemented by field testing, such as slump tests done on site to verify plasticity of the mix.

 The performance of a concrete mix can be altered by use of admixtures.
-Admixtures can be used to reduce water requirements, entrain air into a mixture, to improve surface durability, or even superplasticise concrete to make it self-levelling, as self-consolidating concrete, the use of admixtures requires precision in dosing and mix design, which is more difficult without the dosing/measuring equipment and laboratory backing of a batching plant, which means they are not easily used outside of ready-mixed concrete.
+Admixtures can be used to reduce water requirements, entrain air into a mixture, to improve surface durability, or even superplasticize concrete to make it self-levelling, as self-consolidating concrete, the use of admixtures requires precision in dosing and mix design, which is more difficult without the dosing/measuring equipment and laboratory backing of a batching plant, which means they are not easily used outside of ready-mixed concrete.

 Concrete has a limited lifespan between batching / mixing and curing.
 This means that ready-mixed concrete should be placed within 30 to 45 minutes of the batching process to hold slump and mix design specifications in the US, though in the UK, environmental and material factors, plus in-transit mixing, allow for up two hours to elapse.
 Modern admixtures and water reducers can modify that time span to some degree.

 Ready-mixed concrete can be transported and placed at site using a number of methods.
 The most common and simplest is the chute fitted to the back of transit mixer trucks (as in picture), which is suitable for placing concrete near locations where a truck can back in.
 Dumper trucks, crane hoppers, truck-mounted conveyors, and, in extremis, wheelbarrows, can be used to place concrete from trucks where access is not direct.
 Some concrete mixes are suitable for pumping with a concrete pump.